The birthday of a writer and a magazine

 While arts and books is a core interest, our vision also extends far beyond that.
 Original essays will delve into lesser-explored corners of Chinese society and culture, from graffiti artists in modern Beijing to the Orientalist ballet that torpedoed Sino-Soviet relations.
 We’re looking at China’s politics and economics, but also its comic books, crossdressers and philosophy, its new memes and hidden histories.
 Above all we take China to mean more than just the People’s Republic Of, but to encompass the broader sinosphere and Chinese diaspora.

-In short, it will be a mixed meal, with roughly three new articles a week – not too overwhelming, but full of surprises and delights both for the sinophile who already follows China, and for the sinocurious who is just opening Pandora’s box.
+In short, it will be a mixed meal, publishing four to five new articles a week, on weekdays – full of surprises and delights both for the sinophile who already follows China, and for the sinocurious who is just opening Pandora’s box.
 So whether you are a China geek or newbie, dive deeper with us.

 And who are we?
 The China Channel is edited part-time by a diverse team of China hands, old and new.
 We aspire to bring our varied interests and backgrounds to bear on the range of content we commission.